2016 Website STATS

 Hawaii Reporter differs from other publications because it is 100% managed by volunteer contributors as user submitted content, rather than a staff.
 There is no editor, no one telling anyone what to do, just contributors submitting whatever they feel like writing about.

 Most of our writers are Hawaii-based but bring an eclectic array of interests and perspectives.
-For example Rob Kay, who serves as travel and shooting sports editor, has worked in Silicon Valley as a publicist and published award winning travel guides on Fiji and Tahiti for the Lonely Planet series.
+For example Rob Kay, who serves as travel and shooting sports editor, has worked in Silicon Valley as a publicist and published award winning travel guides on Fiji and Tahiti for the Lonely Planet series of travel guides.

 In addition to professional experience in their respective fields, our writers have contributed to newspapers and magazines of high standing.
 Case and point, HR’s personal finance editor, J.R.
 Robinson, is a regular contributor to a number of nationally syndicated publications including the Christian Science Monitor, NASDAQ.com, Nerd Wallet, Adviser Perspectives and many others.